swanchain/go-swan-sdk/doc/api.md

 | PreferredCpList | `[]string` | A list of preferred control points (CPs) that should be used during the task execution. |

 Out:
-### CreateTaskResp
-The `CreateTaskResp` struct represents the response returned after creating a task.

 | Field Name   | Type                        | Description                                                          |
 | ------------ | --------------------------- | -------------------------------------------------------------------- |